ANYANTUDRE/Audio-Transformers-Hugging-Face/7. Putting it all together/NOTES.md

 Audio(speech, rate=16000)
 ```

 ### Creating a STST demo
+**Steps to follow:**

-Let’s do a quick sanity check to make sure we can concatenate the two models, putting an audio sample in and getting an audio sample out.
+- **Quick sanity check:** to make sure we can concatenate the two models (or rather the two functions), putting an audio sample in and getting an audio sample out.
+- **Convert the synthesised speech to an int16 array** (format expected by Gradio):
+  - normalise the audio array by the dynamic range of the target dtype (int16)
+  - convert from the default NumPy dtype (float64) to the target dtype (int16).

 ```python
 import numpy as np